Do French bulldogs make a good family dog?

 For payment we accept E-transfers, Cash and all major Credit Cards*.

-*Please note that if paying by credit card there will be a 3.25% fee surcharge, (3.5% if the CC has to be entered manually).
+*Please note that if paying by credit card there will be a 3.5% fee surcharge.

 Do I need a big house and fenced-in backyard to properly care for a Frenchie?